 8. No advertising strategy for a sponsored activity

-: Create a diversified, paid social media plan
+Recommendation: Create a diversified, paid social media plan

 What should you do?

-Don’t forget about ads – don’t let them go out of date e.g. special offers, pricing changes, out of stock products etc. You have to also be mindful of formats especially videos
+Don’t forget about ads – don’t let them go out of date, e.g. special offers, pricing changes, out-of-stock products etc. You also have to be mindful of formats, especially videos

 Report on your creative – use insights to assess if the targeting and creatives are working and direct future ads